IMPORTANT FIRE CLOSURE AND WINTER STORM ROAD DAMAGE INFORMATION

-As of December 5, 2016, the Soberanes Fire closure area has been reduced.
+As a result of the 2016 Soberanes Fire, the US Forest Service closed the entire Monterey Ranger District of Los Padres National Forest.
+On December 5, 2016, the Closure Order was amended to allow for a partial re-opening of parts of the Monterey Ranger District.
 See the links below for the Forest Closure Order and a map which indicates the closure boundaries.

 Most of the Ventana Wilderness remains CLOSED.
 This includes backcountry camps like Sykes, Terrace Creek, Barlow Flat, Pat Spring, Carmel River, Pico Blanco Public Camp, and many others.
 Unauthorized entry is punishable by a fine up to $5,000 and imprisonment up to six months.